jeffreytse/jekyll-jeffreytse-blog/_posts/2021-02-08-the-morphology-of-english-words.md

   counterfeit, countermove, counterpart)
   - from Anglo-French `countre-`, French `contre-`, from Latin contra "opposite, contrary to, against, in return," also used as a prefix (see `contra` (prep., adv.)
-- `de`: opposite, remove, reduce, from, entirely, completely, off, without (e.g. deform, deviate, describe, demote, debate, deserve, derive, derail, deduct, detail, determine, demand, deploy, deselect, deplete, desperate, descend, despite, deactive, defeat, detain)
+- `de`: opposite, remove, reduce, from, entirely, completely, off, away, without (e.g. deform, deviate, describe, demote, debate, deserve, derive, derail, deduct, detail, determine, demand, deploy, deselect, deplete, desperate, descend, despite, deactive, defeat, detain, dedicate)
   - used to add the meaning "opposite", "remove", or "reduce" to a noun or verb:
 - `demi`: the same as `semi` (e.g. demigod, demitasse)
 - `detrite`: erosion (e.g. detrition)